chatox/networks-science-course/upf/upf-evaluation.md

 Continuous evaluation will be based in the following elements:

-* A: Average grade in the 8-9 practical sessions with grade
+* A: Average grade in the 8 practical sessions: 50%
 * B: Grade in the mid-term exam: 20%
 * C: Grade in the final exam: 30%